sharetribe/flex-docs/src/docs/the-new-sharetribe/How to go Live/index.md

 ### Configure your www records

-Your www records make your marketplace accessible at “www.myexampledomain.com”.
+Your www records make your marketplace accessible at `www.myexampledomain.com`.

 1. Look over the existing CNAME records.
-2. If a CNAME record exists where "Host" or "Source" is set to "www", click edit and set "Points To" or "Value" or "Target" to "proxy.sharetribe.com".
+2. If a CNAME record exists where "Host" or "Source" is set to "www", click edit and set "Points To" or "Value" or "Target" to `proxy.sharetribe.com`.
-   - Note that depending on the DNS provider you may need to add a period at the end: "proxy.sharetribe.com."
+   - Note that depending on the DNS provider you may need to add a period at the end: `proxy.sharetribe.com.`
    - Note that the target address for this record, proxy.sharetribe.com, should be copied as-is.
 You don't need to change it to your own marketplace's address.
-3. \If a CNAME record doesn't exist, click "Add record" or "Create record".
+3. If a CNAME record doesn't exist, click "Add record" or "Create record".
 From the record type list, select CNAME.
-Fill in the following fields:\ "Host" or "Source" to "www".
-"Points To" or "Value" or "Target" to "proxy.sharetribe.com".
+Fill in the following fields: "Host" or "Source" to "www".
+"Points To" or "Value" or "Target" to `proxy.sharetribe.com`.
 If you have to fill a field named "TTL", set it to "3600".
-Note that the target address for this record, proxy.sharetribe.com, should be copied as-is.
+Note that the target address for this record, `proxy.sharetribe.com`, should be copied as-is.
 4. Save changes.
 5. Check that the record has been updated or created according to your changes.

 ### Configure your root domain records

-Your root domain is your domain without “www.” “myexampledomain.com” is an example of a root domain.
+Your root domain is your domain without “www”. `myexampledomain.com` is an example of a root domain.

 1. Look over any existing A records
-2. If an A record exists where "Host" or "Source" is set to "@", click edit and set "Points To" or "Value" or "Target" to "34.248.140.98".
+2. If an A record exists where "Host" or "Source" is set to `@`, click edit and set "Points To" or "Value" or "Target" to `34.248.140.98`.
 3. If an A record doesn't exist, click "Add record" or "Create record".
-   From the record type list, select A. Fill in "Host" or "Source" to "@".
-"Points To" or "Value" or "Target" to "34.248.140.98".If you have to fill a field named "TTL", set it to "3600".
+   From the record type list, select A. Fill in "Host" or "Source" to `@`.
+"Points To" or "Value" or "Target" to `34.248.140.98`.If you have to fill a field named "TTL", set it to "3600".
-   - Note that depending on the DNS provider, this record needs to be left blank.
+   - Note that depending on the DNS provider, this record may need to be left blank.
 4. Save changes.
 5. Check that the record has been updated or created according to your changes.